oncodash/ontoweaver/docs/sections/how_to.rst

        - map:
            column: age
            to_property: patient_age
-           for_object: case
+           for_object: case  # This is a node type.
+       - map:
+           column: date
+           to_property: date
+           for_object: case_to_phenotype  # This is an edge type.

-This will add a “patient_age” property to nodes of type “case”.
+This will add a “patient_age” property to nodes of type “case”, and a “date” property to edges of type “case_to_phenotype”.

 .. note::

-   Note that you can add the same property value to several property fields of several node types:
+   Note that you can add the same property value to several property fields of several element types:

 .. code:: yaml